icidasset/ongaku_ryoho_server/README.md

 ### Options

 ```
--p           set the port (default: 3000)
+-p           set the port (default: 7000)
 -d           daemonize

 --update     update the cached collection

-+ all the other thin cli options
++ all the other puma cli options
 ```